 - Remove the pesto packet from the noodle bag or container.

-- Add 8 oz (240 mL) hot/cold water or enough to cover the noodles.
+- Add 8 oz (240 mL) hot or cold water or enough to cover the noodles.

 - Let stand until noodles are fully rehydrated.
 This will take approximately 5 minutes with hot water or 60 minutes with cold water.